 And the results were fascinating.

-Although those who physically practiced saw an improvement by 15%, those who practiced it in their dreams, and had never having practiced physically, also saw an improvement by 8%.
-The control group improved by 0.5%.
+Yes, those who physically practiced saw an improvement of 15%.
+But those who practiced it in their dreams, and had never practiced it physically, also saw an improvement by 8%.
+The control group improved only by 0.5%.

-Could you improve other things such as public speaking, speaking a foreign language, or even facing and overcoming a phobia?
+Could you improve other things such as public speaking, speaking a foreign language, or even overcoming a phobia?

 In the arena of your own mind, you have an incredible opportunity to experiment with new things within a safe environment, affording you the luxury to test your limits without the fear of injury or embarrassment.